Color code: Blue – Elaine, Black – Mati, Red – Michael

 Low (14/5) Blood (21/3) Pressure (40/4) = 75/12/3 Type Z (An extreme scenario.)

 These individuals are not good communicators (3), they hold things in.
 Since 5 represents the physical world and 7 the mental world this individual has difficulty existing in either world.
 They want to withdraw (3) from interactions with others (2) and therefore minimize their energy and their exposure (1) to the world.
 If they withdraw beyond a certain point, the tubes (blood vessels) carrying their life energy can become under pressurized and collapse.

 The 14/5 (low) indicates these individuals can be overly flexible and give in too easily, when interacting with others.

-You seem to be saying that after a session with you, where a flurry of numbers are added together, you ultimately say something like, “Elaine, you’re scatter-brained and seem to miss the point!”
+You seem to be saying that after a session with you, where a flurry of numbers are added together, you ultimately say something like, “Elaine, you’re scatter-brained and seem to miss the point of everything!”

 A lot of people already know what’s wrong with them–too shy, don’t take risks, low self-esteem, etc., and are helpless to do anything about it; when they try, it all comes out as inauthentic, and deep inside they feel very uncomfortable in their assumed role.